 The legendary pirates’ lair of Omiš has a dramatic location at the mouth of the Cetina river, where freshwater carves its way through a maze of towering limestone outcrops to reach the Adriatic sea.
 In the Middle Ages, pirates based here terrorized the surrounding coastal and island communities, using special ships known as sagittas, which had very shallow keels, allowing the pirates to withdraw beyond the underwater fortifications at the mouth of the river that kept larger ships out at sea.

 The pirates constructed two medieval fortresses high above the town to protect it from attackers, and both can be visited for grand views over the town, if your legs can take the climb.
-It’s also well worth taking an excursion up the Cetina river; the most sedate option is a river cruise, stopping off in a riverside restaurant on the way to sample local specialties such as frogs, eels and snails.
+It’s also well worth taking an excursion up the Cetina river.
+The most sedate option is a river cruise, stopping off in a riverside restaurant on the way to sample local specialties such as frogs, eels and snails.

-To get the adrenaline pumping, sign up for whitewater rafting on the rapids a little further upstream.
+To get the adrenaline pumping, sign up for white-water rafting on the rapids a little further upstream.
 You’ll paddle your way through the turquoise waters of Cetina Canyon that carve a channel through a lush valley, with tall mountains on either side.
-Another exciting way to enjoy the spectacular scenery is shooting down the canyon by zipline.
+Another exciting way to enjoy the spectacular scenery is shooting down the canyon by zip line.
 Eight wires of varying length and steepness zigzag through the gorge, crossing the river several times on the way.

-3. Relax in charming island getaway Šolta
+3. Relax on the charming island of Šolta

 Travel time: 1 hour